Bringing more jobs, better transport, smarter investment

 Cheshire and Warrington is part of the government’s Devolution Priority Programme (DPP).
-This means that the area's plans to set up a Mayoral Combined Authority and hold Mayoral elections in May 2027 have been accepted by government.
-The three constituent councils have now voted to progress with a devolution agreement for the area.
+This means that plans to set up a new Cheshire and Warrington Combined Authority in early 2026 and hold Mayoral elections in May 2027 have been accepted by government and approved by the three constituent councils.

 Cheshire and Warrington is a successful place but we also face pressure in areas such as transport, skills, and housing.
-We need affordable and convenient transport for residents in our rural areas and our towns, large and small, affordable homes in the right places, close to employment and services, and a workforce with the skills our businesses need.
+We need affordable and convenient transport for residents in our rural areas and our towns, large and small, affordable homes in the right places, close to employment and services, and a workforce with the skills our businesses need now and in the future.

 People don’t live their lives according to council boundaries - they live, work, learn and spend time in different places, so a regional approach to improving things like skills shortages, housing and transport makes sense.

-Now that the Cheshire and Warrington Joint Committee and each constituent council has approved moving forward with a devolution agreement, formal consent can be given to enable government to move forward with legislation to formally establish the new Mayoral Combined Authority for the area.
+Now that the Cheshire and Warrington Joint Committee and each constituent council has approved moving forward with devolution, formal consent has been given to enable government to move forward with legislation to formally establish the new Cheshire and Warrington Combined Authority.

-Views continue to be sought from the area's residents, communities, and businesses around devolution and the benefits it could bring to Cheshire and Warrington.
+Views continue to be sought from the area's residents, communities, and businesses around devolution and the benefits it will bring to Cheshire and Warrington.

 This website has been set up to share information about devolution and is updated regularly.